explosion/spaCy/website/docs/usage/rule-based-matching.md

 #### Validating and debugging patterns {#pattern-validation new="2.1"}

-`Matcher` can validate patterns against a JSON schema with the option `validate=True`.
+The `Matcher` can validate patterns against a JSON schema with the option `validate=True`.
 This is useful for debugging patterns during development, in particular for catching unsupported attributes.